Sub-Saharan Africa: Strengthening storytelling & audience engagement through data journalism & civic innovation

 The members of the team are:

-Justin Arenstein, the initiative’s digital strategist, is providing pan-African vision and connecting it to his other initiatives for greater regional impact, including the African Network of Centers for Investigative Reporting, winning projects from the 2012 African News Innovation Challenge and Hacks/Hackers Africa.
+Justin Arenstein, a South African media entrepreneur who serves as Code for Africa’s director, is providing pan-African vision and connecting it to his other initiatives for greater regional impact, including the African Network of Centers for Investigative Reporting, innovateAFRICA, impactAFRICA and Hacks/Hackers Africa.

-Chris Roper, the initiative’s contest strategist, is overseeing the work of the in-country Fellows and driving media synergies that can amplify the impact of this work elsewhere on the continent.
+Chris Roper, Code for Africa’s deputy director, is overseeing the work of the in-country Fellows and driving media synergies that can amplify the impact of this work elsewhere on the continent.
+Roper is also the lead organizer of Media Party Africa, which brings together some of the world’s most innovative journalists to talk about VR storytelling, drone and sensor journalism, investigative tech, chat apps and other ground-breaking media topics.